Stem Cell Biology & Regenerative Medicine Research Labs

 Karen S. Aboody, M.D.
 Professor

-Translational Research - Neural Stem Cell as Delivery tool for Cancer Treatment
+Translational Research - Neural Stem Cell as Delivery Tool for Cancer Treatment

-Dr. Aboody overses a translational research laboratory focused on using neural stem cells (NSCs) as a platform for targeted delivery of anti-cancer agents to invasive and metastatic solid tumors.
+Dr. Aboody oversees a translational research laboratory focused on using neural stem cells (NSCs) as a platform for targeted delivery of anti-cancer agents to invasive and metastatic solid tumors.
 Therapeutic cargo explored to date includes: pro-drug converting enzymes, therapeutic proteins (interleukins, anti-angiogenic proteins, antibodies), oncolytic viruses, stimuli-responsive nanoparticles, and exosome-encapsulated oligonucleotides.
 Ongoing are first-in-human NSC-mediated enzyme/prodrug and oncoviral therapy trials for patients with glioblastoma.

 Karen Aboody, M.D.